Famous Immigrant Birthdays in July

 Patrick Soon-Shiong (born July 29, 1952) is a South African-born Chinese American surgeon, medical researcher, businessman, and professor at UCLA.
 As one of America’s wealthiest people, he is a dedicated philanthropist and minority owner of the L.A.
 Lakers.

 Balamurali Ambati (born July 29, 1977) is an Indian American ophthalmologist, educator, and researcher who entered the Guinness Book of World Records as the world’s youngest doctor at the age of 17.
+Dr. Ambati is the lead inventor on four patents and continues to be a leading ophthalmologist.

 Arnold Alois Schwarzenegger (born July 30, 1947) is an Austrian American actor, producer, businessman, philanthropist, former professional bodybuilder and politician.
 Schwarzenegger gained worldwide notoriety as an actor in several blockbuster films and served two terms as the 38th Governor of California.